NomicFoundation/hardhat/.changeset/tough-gorillas-matter.md

 "@nomicfoundation/hardhat-verify": major
 ---

-- Add Sourcify as a verification provider.
+- Added Sourcify as a verification provider.